MurrayIII/UnicodeMathML/playground/help.md

 | Ctrl+x  | Copy the selected text to the clipboard, then delete the selected text.|
 | Ctrl+y  | Redo |
 | Ctrl+z  | Undo |
-## Symbol galleries
+## 12. Symbol galleries
 Unicode has [almost all math symbols](https://www.unicode.org/reports/tr25/) in use today.
 The symbol galleries located at the bottom of the web page contain the most common math symbols.
 You can enter a symbol in a gallery by clicking on it or by typing its control word as described in the _Entering symbols_ section above.

-Hovering over a symbol displays information about the symbol, specifically the Unicode code point, name, and block, as well as a LaTeX control word for entering the symbol and the symbol's math class.
+Hovering over a symbol displays a tooltip with information about the symbol, specifically the Unicode code point, name, and block, as well as a LaTeX control word for entering the symbol and the symbol's math class.
 The symbol's Unicode category is defined in [Table 4-4](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-4/#G124142) of the Unicode Standard and the symbol's math class is defined in the comments of [MathClass.txt](https://www.unicode.org/Public/math/revision-15/MathClass-15.txt), a file for Unicode Technical Report #25: _Unicode Support for Mathematics_.
 For example, hovering a script K (𝒦) displays

 <img src="help-images/tooltip.png" style="display: block;
            margin-left: auto; margin-right: auto; width:20em;"/>

 Here the category "Lu" stands for upper-case letter and the math class "A" stands for alphabetic.

-## Output window editing
+## 13. Output window editing
 You can enter equations and edit the built-up display in the output window as shown in this video

 <video src="help-images/Autobuildup5.mp4" style="display: block;